View Michael Garvey's Obituary on oleantimesherald.com and share memories

 Be the first to share your memories or express your condolences in the Guest Book for Michael J. Garvey.

+He was born May 28, 1935, in Buffalo, N.Y., the son of William P. and Margaret Crowley Garvey, formerly of Bolivar, N.Y.

-Michael graduated from St. Joseph's Collegiate Institute in 1954, and attended St. Bonaventure University for one year in 1955.
-In 1957, he received an Associate in Arts degree from the University of Buffalo.
+Michael graduated from St. Joseph's Collegiate Institute of Buffalo in 1954, and attended St. Bonaventure University for one year in 1955.
+In 1957 he received an Associate in Arts degree from the University of Buffalo.

-He later joined the Army National Guard, serving from 1959 to 1963 in the medical corp. and in the reserves.
+He later joined the Army National Guard, serving from 1959-1963 in the medical corp and in the Reserves.

 Schaffner Funeral Home Inc